rkgofiitk/academic-issues.github.io/Topics/unificationAgencies.md

 Three agencies may have guidelines or controls in a few overlapping areas.
 However, NCTE's role is passive.
 It is not directly connected with the domain of higher education.
 Its primary responsibility is designing curricula for training and upgrading the skills of school teachers.
-Admittedly, the roles of school teachers are critical, considering they influence kids early on, shaping their learning capabilities and background knowledge that will prepare them for higher education.
+Admittedly, the roles of school teachers are critical considering they influence kids early on, in shaping their learning capabilities and background knowledge that will prepare them for higher education.

 AICTE defines guidelines for the selection and assessment-based progress of faculty in technical education.
 It also